Our Vision, Purpose and Values

-Any time you receive an email with items that need corrected you will need to click the “SUBMIT FOR REVIEW” button after making the corrections.
+Any time you receive an email with items that need to be corrected you will need to click the “SUBMIT FOR REVIEW” button after making the corrections.
 This is how we are notified that your submittal is ready for us to review.
-If you don’t submit for review, we don’t have your project.
+If you don’t submit it for review, we don’t have your project.

 Once you received your corrections and you are ready to resubmit revisions, DO NOT DELETE any existing uploaded files.
 Label all new uploads per the above list so that a revision is reflected in the revision column instead of an additional document.
 Deleting documents may delete your plan review and hold up the issuance of your permit.